hauva69/angular-weatherapp/README.md

 # angular-weatherapp

-A personal learning tool for Angular.
+A personal learning tool for Angular while reading Angular 2 Development with TypeSCript by Yakov Fain and Anton Moiseev (Manning).

 ## Links